MarcStan/github-action-pinner/docs/Configuration.md

 nuget/setup-nuget
 ```

-The config will trust all actions from `actions` organization and also trusts the `nuget/setup-nuget`.
+The config above will trust all actions from `actions` organization and also trusts the `nuget/setup-nuget`.

-Note that when trusting actions or organizations their actions will no longer be updated to use the commit hash values and are instead updated to their respective latest semver compliant version.
+Note that when trusting actions or organizations their actions will no longer be updated to use the commit hash values and are instead updated to their respective latest semver compliant version or branch.

+**Note:** This is less secure than trusting a specific commit as any one [compromised account with contributor access](Security.md) to the org/repo can still gain access to your pipeline.

 ## Example